Key points

 - Not all symptoms of “tired eyes” are caused by staring at a computer screen.
 Several other lifestyle factors contribute to eye fatigue.

-- Practicing good eyelid hygiene, giving your eyes and body proper rest and getting regular eye exams can help prevent your eyes from feeling tired all of the time.
+- Practicing good eyelid hygiene, giving your eyes and body proper rest, and getting regular eye exams can help prevent your eyes from feeling tired all the time.

 We have all experienced the feeling of heavy, tired eyes at some point.
 While each person experiences tired eyes differently, there are some common symptoms associated with eye fatigue:¹